ADSteele916/adsteele916.github.io/content/reading/index.md

 * *The Years of Lyndon Johnson*, by Robert Caro
 * *Becoming*, by Michelle Obama
 * *A Promised Land*, by Barack Obama

-I'm currently reading:

-* *Snow & Steel: The Battle of the Bulge, 1944--45*, by Peter Caddick-Adams
-* *Death on the Nile*, by Agatha Christie